Do we need medical verification from our Doctor?

 Can't I just join your team for recreational swimming?

-Our program provides recreational swimming for beginners (Tiers 1 and 2), with a primary focus on competitive swimming.
+Our program provides recreational competitive swimming for beginners (Tiers 1 and 2), with a primary focus on competing.
 We are dedicated to the long-term development of athletes in our sport and other aquatic disciplines, especially for swimmers with disabilities who are looking to engage in the sport or physical activities for life.
 For individuals seeking non-competitive training, many local artistic swim teams offer recreational, seasonal, and summer programs.
 For additional details, please visit www.californiaartisticswimming.com

 When are the training sessions each month & how much is it?